bopohasii/redux-react-skeleton/README.md

 - ``` npm run clear ``` - Remove 'public' and 'node_modules' folders.

+## Libs
+- [`react-waypoint`](https://github.com/brigade/react-waypoint) - A React component to execute a function whenever you scroll to an element.
+Works in all containers that can scroll, including the window.
+Can be used to build features like lazy loading content, infinite scroll, scrollspies, or docking elements to the viewport on scroll.
+More info [`here`](http://brigade.github.io/react-waypoint/), and [`here`](https://medium.com/brigade-engineering/to-infinity-and-beyond-with-react-waypoint-cb5ba46a9150#.ox4qn8r6n)

 ## Code standart
 ### Types
 A single type must be a string.